 In an autonomous robot way of thinking, we suggest that the robot should be enabled to tune its controller parameters by itself.
 Formally, this can be seen as an optimization problem, where the goal is to minimize a certain cost function that measures the performance of the controller.
 However, standard optimization algorithms cannot be applied here, as the dependency of the cost function on the controller parameters is unknown.
 Moreover, for manipulation tasks, often discrete success constraints are involved that indicate whether the manipulation was successful or has failed.
 We think that combining real valued cost terms and discrete success indicators into one single objective function is unfavorable and discards the structure of the problem.
 Recently, Englert et al. [3] have introduced a method that augments Bayesian optimization, a black-box (unconstrained) optimization algorithm suitable for analytically unknown cost functions, to include a discrete success constraint.
-They have developed this method to optimize key points in trajectories.

-In the present work, we combine this special constrained Bayesian optimization with a class of interaction controllers to tune the controller parameters for manipulations that are afflicted with uncertainties.
-As an important step, we consider how the performance of such controllers in the context of compliant and force controlled interactions can be measured.
-Our controller framework enables compliant control in multiple task spaces, as well as to limit interaction forces simultaneously.
-By including a constraint into the optimization process, we can ensure that the optimized parameters lead to successful manipulations.
+In the present work, we propose to combine this special constrained Bayesian optimization with a class of interaction control frameworks to tune the controller parameters for manipulations that are afflicted with uncertainties.
+As an important step, we consider how the performance of such controllers in the context of compliant and force controlled interactions can be measured, since standard criteria like deviation from reference trajectories are not suitable to evaluate manipulations focusing on interaction.
+Our presented controller framework enables to control in multiple weighted task spaces with varying stiffness/damping properties, as well as to limit interaction forces simultaneously.
+In contrast to existing controller tuning approaches, by including a constraint into the optimization process, we can ensure that the optimized parameters lead to successful manipulations.

 Our paper is organized as follows.
-Section II reviews related work that deals with automatic tuning of controller parameters and interaction control concepts briefly.
+Section II reviews related work dealing with automatic tuning of controller parameters and interaction control concepts.
 An overview of our approach is given in section III.
-Section IV, V and VI give details about our methodology, the controller framework, the evaluation criteria and the constrained Bayesian optimization algorithm, respectively.
+Section IV, V and VI give details about our methodology, the controller framework, the evaluation criteria and the constrained Bayesian optimization algorithm.
 Finally, our approach is demonstrated in real world experiments, see section VII.